 Internship Types & Descriptions

-Policy interns will be assigned to one of the Foundation’s policy centers and work directly with a center director or policy analyst.
+Policy interns will be assigned to one of the Foundation’s policy campaigns and work directly with a center director or policy analyst.
 Interns will meet with policymakers, engage in regular policy discussions, conduct in-depth research, and receive extensive feedback on written products.
 Outstanding writing may be selected for publication as a blog post, op-ed, or policy brief.

-Communications Communications interns will be part of daily conversations surrounding the Foundation’s podcast, video productions, traditional and digital media reach, and general TPPF communications activities.
+Communications interns will be part of daily conversations surrounding the Foundation’s podcast, video productions, traditional and digital media reach, and general TPPF communications activities.
 They will have the opportunity to learn first-hand how our marketing and digital campaigns work to expand our beliefs of liberty, personal responsibility, and free enterprise.
 Interns will work with our Digital Director to track analytics, update the website, monitor social media, and make recommendations for expanding our online community.
 They will also have the opportunity to network with media professionals, attend staff meetings, and participate in premier TPPF hosted events.
-The Texas Public Policy Foundation’s communications teams is responsible for releasing the esteemed Cannon newsletter on a daily basis, as well as managing press for our prominent clients and releasing new research and commentary from our nationally recognized centers and policy experts.
+The Texas Public Policy Foundation’s communications teams is responsible for releasing the esteemed Cannon newsletter on a daily basis, as well as managing press for our prominent clients and releasing new research and commentary from our nationally recognized campaigns and policy experts.
 Interning with the TPPF communications team is a way to learn, expand one’s knowledge of local policies and governance, and make lasting relationships.
 Please note, if applying for the graphic design internship be sure to attach a link to your portfolio when applying.